JenkaBY/angular-spring-boot-udemy/ui-app/README.md

-to generate public key and certificate
+To generate public key and certificate
 1. Create a config file - localhost.cof
 2. run the following command
 ```bash